 - Use the Redefine Criteria link at the bottom of the Results page to begin a new search.
 Try searching for your hometown or a place you've always wanted to visit.

-Registered Penn State students should return now to the Chapter 8 folder in ANGEL to take a self-assessment quiz about Visible and Infrared Data.
+Registered Penn State students should return now to the Chapter 8 section of the Modules pages in Canvas to take a self-assessment quiz about Visible and Infrared Data.